 Sunday, April 21, 2019

-Boulder’s council on Tuesday night voted 6-1 to call up — that’s city-speak for review — plans for 147 apartments and 11,000-square-feet of retail space at 1750 15th Street, the longtime home to Liquor Mart, and 1580 Canyon Blvd
+Boulder’s council on Tuesday night voted 6-1 to A request for city council to review decisions made by the city manager or a board or commission; th... — that’s city-speak for review — plans for 147 apartments and 11,000-square-feet of retail space at 1750 15th Street, the longtime home to Liquor Mart, and 1580 Canyon Blvd

 Local real estate company W.W.
 Reynolds purchased the 1.7-acre property in 2016 for $9 million, intending to redevelop.
 Reynolds sold it in October 2018 for $16.6 million; at the time, the company told the Camera that the legislative environment in Boulder was too unfriendly to development to be sure of a successful project.